tamu-edu-students/practice-problem-generator-engr216/.documentation/Winter2025/sprint_plan_1.md

 **Which Stories are the 4 Developers starting with, and what are their time estimates / points?**

 * Kevin
   * **Deployment**, 1 day work time, setting up environment deployment and deployment to Heroku.
-  * Acceptance Criteria:

 * Jordan
   * **Log-In as a Student**, 3 days work time, have to add google oauth, @tamu sso, middleware, detecting student vs teacher